BushelScript/bushelscript.github.io/quick-tutorial/index.md

 ## Resources

 Resources are imported with a `use` expression.
-A `use` expression ensures its resource is accessible, generating a parse error if this is not so.
+A `use` expression ensures its resource is accessible, generating a parse error if not.
 “Accessible” means different things for different resource types.

 A `use` expression also defines a _resource term_ referring to the imported resource.
-Again, this means different things for different resource types, but resource terms will all have one or more of the following properties:
+Resource terms all have one or more of the following properties, depending on the resource type:

 1. **Dictionary**.
 The term is a (usually exporting) dictionary.
 2. **Command target**.
 The object that represents the resource handles special commands.